Nurse Assistant and Home Health Aide Training

 Topics covered include home health care, long-term care, patients' rights, elder abuse, communication, aging, end-of-life care, infection control, nutrition, personal care, rehabilitation, common diseases, emergency procedures, and more.

-This nurse assistant program is approved by the Department of Public Health (DPH) and is licensed as a Private Occupational School by the Department of Professional Licensure (DPL).
+This nurse assistant program is approved by the Department of Public Health (DPH) and is licensed by the Division of Occupational Licensure, Office of Private Occupational Schools (DOL).

 Tuition: $2,100